Pregnancy and Exercise: Is it Safe?

 Just 5-15 minutes a day of prenatal yoga is actually more effective than a full hour and a half class each week.
 That’s because each day, we are aligning with our highest potential – physically, emotionally, and spiritually.
 Ma Yoga is alignment-based, which means every pose is an opportunity to find the integrity, strength, and space in our optimal “blueprint” – the natural curves of our spine, and directions of movement of our muscles.

-Which Types of Exercise?
+Which Types of Exercise are Safe?

 Aside from prenatal yoga and walking, what are some other types of exercise are pregnancy-friendly?
 Swimming is highly recommended because it’s an excellent source of cardio, but without any of the impact of running.
 As your baby continues to grow, the feeling of weightlessness you experience in the pool is wonderful!
 Other forms of exercise that are excellent for moms-to-be are aerobics, dancing, weight training and Tai Chi.